Timeline of the Syrian civil war (2022): March

 On 3 March, the first 30 Syrian Arab Army officers arrived in Russia to fight in its invasion of Ukraine.

 The Islamic State (ISIL) insurgency continued in Northeastern Syria.
-On 3 March, an Syrian Democratic Forces (SDF) fighter was shot dead by ISIL operatives in the town of Abu Hamam, in the Deir ez-Zor Governorate, the SOHR reported.
+On 3 March, a Syrian Democratic Forces (SDF) fighter was shot dead by ISIL operatives in the town of Abu Hamam, in the Deir ez-Zor Governorate, the SOHR reported.
 On 4 March, SOHR reported three government soldiers were killed after suspected IS gunmen opened fire on their military vehicle in the area of Sabkha Al-Malah district east of Palmyra.
 On the same day, the Jordanian army announced they had killed a suspected smuggler on the Syria-Jordan border.

 On 6 March, 13 more government soldiers were killed and 18 others were wounded after a military bus was targeted by IS militants in the Syrian desert, near Palmyra.

 On 7 March, two Syrian civilians were killed by an Israeli missile attack on a Syrian military position near Damascus according to the Syrian Ministry of Defense.
 Iran later announced that two IRGC colonels, Ehsan Karbalaipour and Morteza Saeednejad, had been killed in the attack and that "Undoubtedly, the Zionist regime will pay for this crime".
 The same day, the US alleged that Russia was attempting to recruit Syrians to fight for it in its invasion of Ukraine.

 On 10 March, five government-allied Liwa al-Quds militiamen were killed and 7 others were injured in a landmine explosion in the Jabal al-Amour area in the Palmyra desert, according to SOHR.
 The same day, ISIL named its new leader, Abu Hassan al-Hashimi al-Qurayshi.

 On 11 March, Vladimir Putin announced that Russia would accept volunteers from the Middle East, including Syria, to fight on behalf of Russia in Ukraine.
 Ukrainian president Volodymyr Zelenskyy called the Syrian volunteers "Murderers".
 It was also reported that some Syrian soldiers of the Syrian army's Tiger Forces were in the process of joining the Wagner Group to fight alongside Russia in the war.
-Russian military personnel in Syria had had accepted over 22,000 candidacies from Syrian fighters as of March 15.
-Russian adverts on the Facebook page of the SAA's Fourth armoured division offered mercenaries $3,000 over six months, while the Syrian Observatory for Human Rights said that Syrian fighters would receive a salary of 1,000 Euros per month, and on 15 March echoed Syrian government clams that 40,000 Syrians had signed up to go to Ukraine, although the Carnegie Endowment for International Peace later reported that this figure was uncorroborated and unlikely.
+Russian military personnel in Syria had accepted over 22,000 candidacies from Syrian fighters as of March 15.
+Russian adverts on the Facebook page of the SAA's Fourth armoured division offered mercenaries $3,000 over six months, while the Syrian Observatory for Human Rights said that Syrian fighters would receive a salary of 1,000 Euros per month, and on 15 March echoed Syrian government claims that 40,000 Syrians had signed up to go to Ukraine, although the Carnegie Endowment for International Peace later reported that this figure was uncorroborated and unlikely.